Agoric/documentation/main/zoe/guide/contracts/treasury.md

 ##### [View contracts on Github](https://github.com/Agoric/agoric-sdk/tree/HEAD/packages/zoe/src/contracts)

-The Treasury is the primary mechanism for making `IST` (the Agoric stable-value currency) available to participants in the economy.
+The Vault is the primary mechanism for making `IST` (the Agoric stable-value currency) available to participants in the economy.
 It does this by issuing loans against supported types of collateral.
 The creator of the contract can add new types of collateral.
 (This is expected to be under the control of